jcgay/maven-notifier/README.md

 Used by default on OS X [(paid app)](http://growl.info/) and Windows [(free)](http://www.growlforwindows.com/gfw/).

 Growl must listen for incoming notifications and do not require password.
 The options are available in the network section (OS X) or the security section of Growl (Windows).
-This implementation is also be compatible with [Snarl](http://snarl.fullphat.net/) for Windows via its Growl compatibility.
+This implementation is also compatible with [Snarl](http://snarl.fullphat.net/) for Windows via its Growl compatibility.

 ![Growl success](http://jeanchristophegay.com/wp-content/uploads/2013/10/notifier.growl_.success.png)  ![Growl fail](http://jeanchristophegay.com/wp-content/uploads/2013/10/notifier.growl_.fail_.png)